Why do product teams need Product Analytics?

 Yes, you should.
 Actually, you should have already started.
 Because otherwise you are targeting a goal with closed eyes.

 It’s true that you can get much better data insights when product analytics is applied on a scale, when the product is more mature and the number of users is higher.
 But the earlier you start the more you can benefit.
-Think about how to use product analytics as early as possible, even from the Ideation phase, before you start with the development.
+Think about how to use product analytics as early as possible, even from the Ideation phase, before you start with the actual delivery of the product feature.

 Make data-informed and not data-driven decisions